RomainCtl/RecoFinement/docs/developers/architecture.md

 ![Recofinement functionnal macro architecture](../assets/images/recofinement_marco_arch_funct.png)

 !!! tip
-    You will find more informations about each services on theirs owns page.
+    You will find more information about each services on their owns pages.